 Medical Students Taster Day

 The day involves lectures and practical sessions and aims to provide an introduction to surgical skills including suturing, knots and the use of the operating microscope.
-Please click here for further details
+Please click here for further details on Royal College events.

 British Undergraduate Journal of Ophthalmology (BUJO)